Frequently Asked Questions

 Applicants holding a bachelor’s degree are eligible for entry into the EDPR doctoral program.
 They can obtain a master’s degree after they fulfill the master’s level requirements on the path to their doctorate.

-Yes.
-You should name 2-3 current faculty members whom you would like to work with.
-Your top choice usually will be your advisor if you are accepted into the program.
-Students may inquire to work with other professors or switch to a new advisor whose research interest is congruent with their own.
+Ideally, in your application to the program, you would name 2-3 current faculty members with whom you would like to work.
+Your top choice would usually be assigned as your advisor if you are accepted into the program.
+You will be assigned an advisor if you did not include this information in your application.
+Students may ask to work with professors or switch to a new advisor whose research interest is congruent with their own once they begin the program.

 Yes.
 Applicants who are accepted in the EDPR program are expected to participate in research.
 Once students are enrolled in the program, research is their priority in the program.
 They will be asked to assist faculty in research, join collaborative research, and conduct independent research.

 Before you apply to the program or while you are studying in the program, contact the professor you are interested in working with to get more information or send your inquiry to the faculty program coordinator.